dsledge1/Redact/Project Guide/01_project_overview.md

         - Text
         - Images
         - Metadata
+- At completion of this phase, the website should accept a file, accept user input (i.e. phrase to redact, how to split pages), process whichever function is selected, and return the updated PDF as a download.

 **Phase 2 – Usability Enhancements**
 - Add user-friendly frontend components (drag-and-drop, progress bar).
     - Manual redaction
+        - View the PDF in a web viewer and drag and drop boxes over areas to be redacted.
+        - Remember, even this redaction must be permanent.
     - Redaction approval for fuzzy matches
+    - These need to mark up and edit the PDF before the download is available.
+There should be a finalize button that then prompts a download.
 - Basic error handling + logging.
 - Style with consistent UI framework.